 How To Publish an Internal Windows App on Azure Remote App

-Today is a important day, Azure Team is officially releasing in General Availability Azure Remote App (ARA), if you like of Remote Desktop Services, you will love ARA.
+This week is very important , Azure Team is officially releasing in General Availability Azure Remote App (ARA), if you like of Remote Desktop Services, you will love ARA.
 Imagine the following situation : delivery your Windows Apps (LOB), Office or any app that run on Windows Server 2012 R2 to your users from their desktops, tablets Windows, IOS and Android and your cell mobile Windows Phone without to need to implement nothing on premises, basically contract them as a service, friendly we can call them like RDP as a Service.
 Don’t confuse with VDI (Virtual Desktop Infrastructure), in first wave only publishing apps will be available, you can’t publish a desktop to your thin clients.
 Microsoft is studying and validating this possible scenario in the future.
 By the way let’s focus how to publish your Windows App internally on Azure Remote App.

 You can deploy ARA to two ways : HYBRID and CLOUD